-To prevent phishing messages from reaching your mailbox, Outlook.com and Outlook on the web filter your messages using authentication methods including SPF, DKIM, and DMARC.
-These techniques verify that the sender is who they say they are, and are used to mark messages as junk email or deliver them to your inbox.
+To prevent phishing messages from reaching your mailbox, Outlook.com and Outlook on the web verify that the sender is who they say they are and mark suspicious messages as junk email.

 How can I identify a suspicious message in my inbox?

 Outlook.com and Outlook on the web show indicators when the sender of a message either can't be identified or their identity is different from what you see in the From address.

 You see a '?' in the sender image

 When Outlook.com or Outlook on the web can't verify the identity of the sender using SPF, DKIM, or any other technique, it will display a '?' in the sender photo.

 Not every message that fails to authenticate is malicious.
 However, you should be careful about interacting with messages that don't authenticate if you do not recognize the sender.
 Or, if you recognize a sender that normally doesn't have a '?' in the sender image, but you suddenly start seeing it, that could be a sign the sender is being spoofed.

 The sender's address is different than what appears in the From address